 Does the lyric remind you of something you've been through before?
 Maybe it reminds you of a friend or family member?
 Whatever that connection is, really dwell on that memory or person each time you hear or perform the song.

 Once you really start feeling confident with how the song goes, challenge yourself by attempting to do the song in reverse.
 This will really help your brain retain the memories of the song structure, melodies, and lyrics.

-Parts like the chorus will begin to come very easy to you, but some tricky areas like the bridge may still not stick.
-Practice sections over and over until you find yourself just singing that one part of the song at random times in the day.
+Sections like the chorus and pre-chorus will begin to come very easy to you, but some tricky areas like the bridge may still not stick.
+Practice sections over and over until you find yourself just singing each part of the song at random times in the day.

 If it's a singing part and not an instrumental part that you're trying to memorize, try singing the part with and without the original recording while you're doing something else, like cleaning or driving.

 If you're really tripped up on the text, try writing it down.
-Typing it out on your phone might help, but the act of writing will really help you connect the words you are writing with your brain.
+Typing it out on your phone might do you well, but the act of writing will really help you connect the words you are writing with your brain.

-If you're into sheet music, visualizing the lyrics and the notes by writing your own staff notes and lyrics will be even better.
+If you're into sheet music, visualizing the lyrics and the pitches by writing your own staff notes and lyrics will be a great help.
 Writing the notes will help you memorize the melody line if you're having trouble with a complex melodic structure.